Limeless04/next-chat/README.md

-# 💬 Next Chat App
+# 💬 Simple Chat App

 A simple and modern chat interface built with **Next.js 15**, **React 19**, and **Tailwind CSS 4**.
 This application integrates with **Ollama** to deliver LLM-based conversations in real time.